 D5.2.
-Environmental analysis of C-SERVEES products and services: Life cycle assessment (Not available yet)
+Environmental analysis of C-SERVEES products and services: Life cycle assessment (Download)

 Compile the LCA studies, showing the environmental impacts of the new products compared to the conventional ones.

 D5.3.
 Economic analysis of C-SERVEES products and services: Life cycle costing.
-(Not available yet)
+(Download)

 Compile the LCC studies, showing the economic costs and benefits of the new products compared to the conventional ones.

 D5.4.
-Social analysis of CSERVEES products and services: Social life cycle assessment (Not available yet)
+Social analysis of CSERVEES products and services: Social life cycle assessment (Download)

 Compile the S-LCA studies, showing the social costs and benefits of the new products compared to the conventional ones.

 D5.5.
 Socio-cultural acceptance analysis of C-SERVEES products and services.
-(Not available yet)
+(Download)

 Compile the main findings of the socio-cultural acceptance analysis, including a section related to the sex and gender analysis.